arsh-mohan6/arsh-mohan6/README.md

 - 📊 Cross-Dataset Emotion Recognition Evaluation
 - 🤖 Exploring LLMs & Prompt Engineering
 - 🚀 Building End-to-End AI Applications
+- IntelliView-An platform where we can give live interview and interact with AI-Recruiter

 ---